Gavrielsh/Community-Detection-in-Complex-Networks/README.md

 # Community-Detection-in-Complex-Networks

 Final year project by Gavriel Shalem and Nati Birhuz, exploring advanced community detection algorithms in complex networks, aimed at uncovering and analyzing densely connected groups within various types of networks.
-This research project combines theoretical exploration with practical software tool development for network analysis.
+This research project is a theoretical exploration that aims for a development of a practical software tool for network analysis.

 ### Community Detection in Complex Networks